Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Conclusion

 \section{Conclusion}

-We introduced a scalable framework for synthesizing vision-centric reasoning data that unifies scale, complexity, and cognitive richness, producing 1M+ high-quality data.
-Our pipeline leverages grounded metadata and composition hardening to create diverse, verifiable tasks that go well beyond prior math-centric efforts.
-By coupling VLMs with reasoning LLMs, we show how frontier models can be “given eyes” to distill rich cognitive behaviors while maintaining scalability.
-Our experiments demonstrate that this data not only advances open VLMs on vision-centric tasks, but also transfers across modalities and out of distribution data.
+We introduce a framework for synthesizing vision-centric reasoning data that focuses on scale, complexity, and cognitive richness, yielding over 1M high-quality examples.
+By leveraging grounded metadata and composition hardening, our pipeline generates diverse, verifiable visual problems and complex reasoning structures that significantly surpass prior efforts.
+Our experiments demonstrate that this data not only improves downstream performance on vision-centric benchmarks but also drives robust positive transfer across modalities and out-of-distribution tasks.